 Google Analytics is full of useful information.
 For display advertisers, the referral traffic report (which lives under Acquisition > All Traffic) is incredibly valuable.
 Basically, the referral traffic report tells you which websites are linking to yours the most.
 Put differently, it tells you which websites cater to people that could benefit from your product or service.

 These websites make for the perfect places to serve your display ads.
 Because you know you’re advertising to relevant audiences, you can feel confident that you’re driving returns on those impressions and clicks.

-Because they’re beyond accustomed to display advertising at this point, your prospects can very easily scroll past your ads without even noticing them.
+Consumers are beyond accustomed to display ads at this point, so your prospects can easily scroll past your ads without even noticing them.
 To avoid wasting opportunities—as well as money if you’re bidding on a cost per thousand impressions (CPM) basis—it’s crucial that your display ads grab your prospects’ attention.

-Obviously, the visual aesthetics of your ads—color scheme, typography, etc.—play a huge part in this.
+Obviously, the visual aesthetics of your display ads—color scheme, typography, etc.—play a huge part in this.
 What’s less obvious is the part your value proposition plays.
-Your value proposition, quite simply, is the benefit someone will enjoy upon becoming your customer.
+Your value proposition is the benefit someone will enjoy upon becoming your customer.
 If you’re advertising a pair of men’s boots, for example, your value proposition might be the enhanced confidence one feels when he looks good.

 No matter what your value proposition is, make it jump off the page.

 When creating a responsive display ad, you’ll be prompted to write four pieces of copy:

 Regarding headlines, there are two key things you need to know: (1) Google Ads will never run both at the same time; (2) Google Ads will sometimes exclude your description.
 Regardless of which headline is selected for a particular iteration of your RDA, there’s no guarantee it’ll be accompanied by your description.